Unusually High Gas-to-Dust Ratios Observed in High-Redshift Quiescent Galaxies

 Observing either CO or dust continuum in gas-poor galaxies can be costly, so there is not yet a large, homogeneously-selected sample of high-redshift quiescent galaxies with molecular gas constraints.
 Stacking of large samples of far-IR and submillimeter images of quiescent galaxies can probe the typical gas contents, and early studies found modestly large gas fractions $\fht \equiv \MHt/\Mstar \approx 0.05-0.1$ \citep{gobat18,magdis21}.
-While the datasets used had poor spatial resolution, these results have largely been replicated with ALMA high-resolution followup \citep{blanquezsese23}.
-These results are in mild tension with some studies of individual galaxies at similar redshifts (e.g. \citealt{whitaker21a,williams21}), which find much lower $\fht \lesssim 0.01$.
-Some of these differences are due to differing assumptions and modeling approaches, but the stacking results still recover higher gas fractions by a factor of a few even when the same framework is applied to all measurements.
+The datasets used had poor spatial resolution, but subsequent stacking experiments have found similar \citep{blanquezsese23} to a factor of a few lower gas fractions \citep{adscheid25}.
+The ISM-rich stacking results are in mild tension with some studies of individual galaxies at similar redshifts (e.g. \citealt{whitaker21a,williams21}), which find much lower $\fht \lesssim 0.01$.
+Some of these differences are due to differing assumptions and modeling approaches, but the early low-resolution stacking results still recover higher gas fractions by a factor of a few even when the same framework is applied to all measurements.

 As we look to improve our knowledge of molecular gas in quiescent galaxies throughout the universe, we must understand whether the relevant conversion factors still hold true.
 In this context recent results from the SIMBA cosmological hydrodynamical simulation are concerning \citep{dave19,li19}.
-While SIMBA, which separately tracks H$_2$ and dust, can produce some quiescent galaxies with large dust masses as a consequence of prolonged grain growth in the ISM \citep{lorenzon25}, they are more commonly very dust-poor.
+While SIMBA, which separately tracks H$_2$ and dust, can produce some quiescent galaxies with large dust masses as a consequence of prolonged grain growth in the ISM \citep{lorenzon25a}, they are more commonly very dust-poor.
 Moreover, the value of \gdr can increase far above the typically-assumed value to $\gdr > $100,000, with orders-of-magnitude scatter (\citealt{whitaker21b}, hereafter \citetalias{whitaker21b}).
 Both of these effects are mostly due to thermal sputtering of dust grains by hot electrons, which destroys dust grains, and a subsequent lack of dust re-growth in quiescent galaxies.
 If confirmed, this would imply that detections (or non-detections) of the far-IR dust continuum say virtually nothing about the cold gas contents of quiescent galaxies.